beameio/beame-sdk/README.md

 * `beame crypto encrypt [--data data] [--fqdn fqdn]` - encrypts the given data so that only the owner of the specified entity can decrypt it
 * `beame crypto decrypt [--fqdn fqdn] [--data data]` - decrypts the given data.
 You must be the owner of the given entity
-* `beame crypto sign [--data data] [--fqdn fqdn]` - signes the given data as the specified entity
+* `beame crypto sign [--data data] [--fqdn fqdn]` - signs the given data as the specified entity
 * `beame crypto checkSignature [--fqdn fqdn] [--data data] --signature signature` - verifies the correctness of the signature

 ##############################################################################
 #                            Beame.io NodeJS API

-###The idea behind the node.js sdk APIs is that you can employ Beame.io CLI functionality in your own node js project.
+###The idea behind the Node.js SDK APIs is that you can employ Beame.io CLI functionality in your own Node.js project.
-###Receive publicly trusted cert with pseudo-random routable hostname and run your new SSL server in the same flow (or later, whenever you see it fit).
+###Receive publicly trusted cert with a pseudo-random routable hostname and run your new SSL server in the same flow (or later, whenever you see it fit).

-Provided APIs should be used after you have performed first two steps described above: global npm install beame-sdk and email based developer creation.

-Exported nodeJS APIs allow creation of 2 levels of credentials:
-- atom - application under developer
-- edgeClient - host under atom, intended to be exposed to the outer world

-Current SDK release indends extensive CLI usage (see description above).
-So nodeJS APIs provide high level of access.
+Current SDK release intends extensive CLI usage (see description above).
+So Node.js APIs provide a high level of access.
-Be aware, that API on each level require credentials created on previous/higher level:
+Be aware that API on each level requires credentials created on previous/higher level:
 To use any API from beame-sdk include
 ```
 var beameSDK = require ("beame-sdk");
 ```
 ##   atom level commands
-###  Requires developer credentials (developer fqdn/hostname) + appName (your application name)
+###  Requires developer credentials (developer fqdn/hostname) + atomName (your application name)
 ###  To create new atom under current developer:
 ```
-    beameSDK.creds.createAtom(devHostname,appName, amount, function(data){//amount - number of atoms to create
+    beameSDK.creds.createAtom(devHostname, atomName, amount, function(data){//amount - number of atoms to create
         //atom level hostname returned in: <data.hostname>
     });
 ```
 ##   edgeClient level commands
-###  Requires atom credentials (atom fqdn/hostname). appHostName - atom level hostname created in previous step
+###  Requires atom credentials (atom fqdn/hostname). atomHostName - app level hostname created in previous step
 ###  To create new edgeClient under current atom:
 ```
     beameSDK.creds.createEdgeClient(atomHostname, amount, function(data){//amount - number of edgeClient to create
         //edge level hostname returned in: <data.hostname>
     });
 ```
-###Beame-sdk provides example https server, that allows beame client to build and run fully functional https server with express support and with credentials created in steps described above
+###Beame-sdk provides an example https server that allows Beame client to build and run fully a functional https server with express support and with credentials created in steps described above

 Export environment variable 'BEAME_PROJ_YOURPROJECTNAME' with value of edge-client-hostname (edgeClientFqdn) In your server main.js create your server with following command: